 - Notification preferences - this setting allows you to choose the frequency of email notifications for each reviewer.
 The options are: all comments and decisions, replies to my comments, decisions, final decision, hourly digest, daily digest or none.

-- Trigger - select how and when you would like the stage to start.
+- Trigger (Enterprise edition only) - select how and when you would like the stage to start.

 - Lock stage - choose if or when the stage should be locked: never, manually or when all decisions are made.

 - Final Status Calculation - you can define the final status calculation for each stage.
 "All decisions" means that every reviewer that has decision making permissions will need to submit a decision in order for the proof to reach an approved status.
 "Only one decision required" means that the first reviewer to make a decision on the proof will make that decision on behalf of every reviewer with "decision " permissions.
 "Decision made by.." allows you to select a primary decision maker from the reviewers that are in that stage.

 - Allow comments - decide what kind of comments can be added to the proof.
 Read more about private vs public comments in this article.
 If someone from a stage submits a private comment (available on Enterprise edition) it will only be visible to the reviewers in that specific stage.